Who gets cataracts and what are the symptoms?

 At first, the cloudiness may affect a small part of the lens so you’re unaware of any vision loss.
 However, as the cataract grows larger, it clouds more of your lens.
 People with progressive cataracts describe it like looking through a waterfall or a piece of wax paper.

-Here are some of most common symptoms:
+These are some of the most common symptoms of a cataract: